-The Will to Collaborate
+The will to collaborate

-A Plan to Communicate
+A plan to communicate

 With the will to collaborate there must also be a plan to communicate.

-Manage Outcomes and Benefits
+Manage outcomes and benefits

 A collaborative plan working towards a specific outcome or outcomes results in a shared benefit.
 However, this does not mean that the benefit is the same for all internal and external stakeholders.
 So you need to manage outcomes and benefits individually as well as collectively.

-According to Gray, Digital Moments are the stories and insights her team has gathered from the McMaster community sharing how they envision digital transformation will impact their world.
+McMaster's AVP & CTO, Gayleen Gray, shares how she envisions their own digital transformation.
 It is, as she puts it, “a crucial part of our ability to realize both individually and collectively the full digital promise outlined in our IT Strategic Vision.”

-In her article “Driving Digital Transformation Is A Matter of People and Moments,” Gray shares how the collective outcome delivers unique benefits to different stakeholders such as students and faculty.
-Specifically, that “being able to capture and incorporate the unique needs and objectives of everyone into a single, coherent strategy is ultimately the key to digital realization and success.”
+In her article Driving Digital Transformation Is a Matter of People and Moments, Gray shares how the collective outcome delivers unique benefits to different stakeholders such as students and faculty, stating that “being able to capture and incorporate the unique needs and objectives of everyone into a single, coherent strategy is ultimately the key to digital realization and success.”

-Will, Plan, and Manage
+Will, plan, and manage